aoxhwjfoavdlhsvfpzha/DNGRS/README.md

 Dangerouse Things Implant stuff

-**xSIIDClean**: Copy paste into soemthing like NFC-Shell on android to wipe the user-storage are of an xSIID and restore the factory DT link
+**xSIIDClean**: Copy paste into soemthing like NFC-Shell on android to wipe the user-storage area of an xSIID and restore the factory DT link